EnterpriseDB/docs/README.md

 ### Installation of PDF / Doc Conversion Tools (optional)

-If you need to build PDFs locally, you'll need to install Docker via Homebrew: `brew install docker`.
+If you need to build PDFs locally, you'll need to install Docker via Homebrew: `brew install --cask docker`.

 If you need to run parts of the RST to MDX conversion pipeline, you'll need to install `pandoc`, a general purpose document conversion tool.
 This can also be installed with homebrew - `brew install pandoc`.